Decades of customer photos coming down

 But all good things come to an end.
 Zeien says that despite the photos’ value as a record of the community, the walls haven’t been painted in decades, and many of the images are sunstruck and covered in grime.
 People are welcome to retrieve their photos before they come down after Thanksgiving, although they will also be available afterward in a box.
 Those unclaimed may be offered to the Putnam History Museum, he says.

 No one is sure what will replace the montage, but I, for one, will miss looking up at the photo near the front door of a chubby-cheeked, green-jacketed toddler enjoying a lollipop, given to her, no doubt, at Bass Dry Cleaners.
 The images she posts from college on Instagram aren’t the same.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.